leanprover-community/mathlib3/PULL_REQUEST_TEMPLATE.md

   * [ ] make sure definitions and lemmas are put in the right files
   * [ ] make sure definitions and lemmas are not redundant

+If this PR is related to a discussion on Zulip, please include a link in the discussion.

 For reviewers: [code review check list](./docs/code-review.md)